|

 for important appointments and meeting schedules.
 Many watches have

-and cell phones.
-Here on AlarmClocks.us you will find a selection
+cell phones.
+Here on AlarmClocks.us you will find a selection of

-of alarm clock and clock radio suppliers.
-For information about
+alarm clock and clock radio suppliers.
+For information about high

-high tech atomic timepieces and radio controlled clocks, be sure to visit
+tech atomic timepieces and radio controlled clocks, be sure to visit this

 National Association of Watch and Clock Collectors.